kraftner/wpstarter-boilerplate/README.md

 # WPStarter boilerplate

 Pre-configured package to set up a WordPress website based on and build with [composer](https://getcomposer.org).
+[WPStarter](https://wecodemore.github.io/wpstarter) is used to teach Composer WordPress.

 ## Usage